4teamwork/ftw.upgrade/README.rst

 Note that we do nothing with the ``portal_quickinstaller``.
 So if you install an uninstall profile, you may still see the product as installed.
-But for default profiles everything goes as you would expect.
+But for default profiles everything works as you would expect.

 Example for installing PloneFormGen (which was not installed yet) and